pushpendukar/Surveillance_RS/README.md

 # Military Surveillance

-MilitarySurveillance is a Java code for flagging the browsing of government hotlisted sites and sending alerts to the concerned authorities.
+Military Surveillance is a Java code for flagging the browsing of government hotlisted sites and sending alerts to the concerned authorities.

 # Installation